gdbooks/LegacyOpenGL/Chapter7/ui_practice.md

 Running your game at this point, everything should render as it did before.
 It's a really good place to check and make sure nothing is broken yet.
 After you've confirmed that nothing is broken, it's time to start working on the actual UI.

 * First, clear your depth buffer!
+* Make sure the right texture is bound
 * Render the health-bar on screen.
   * Screen coordinates (in pixels):
     * X: 10